Fulerenn/ZookieWizard_revisited/README.md

 # WARNING
 This is not a official ZookieWizard repo.
 If you want to get stable and official version of this program go [here](https://github.com/Flower35/ZookieWizard)

+When finished, I will create a pull request to the official repo of [ZookieWizard](https://github.com/Flower35/ZookieWizard)

 # ZookieWizard
 An advanced editor for **"Kao the Kangaroo: Round 2"**.